SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 For querying the attribute "id", you must use "&#95;id".
 For examples on querying different attributes, see also [DataHub best practices](/datahub/working-with-datahub/#datahub-best-practices).
 {{< /c8y-admon-info >}}

 When defining an additional filter predicate, you can click **Validate** to validate your predicate.
 If the validation fails, you will get an error description.
-For example, if you want to apply the trim function to a numeric value "TRIM(numeric_value)", you get an error message that the trim function cannot be applied in that case.
 You must fix these errors before you can proceed.

 Click **Next** to proceed with the next configuration step.
 Click **Previous** to go back one configuration step.
 Click **Cancel** to cancel the offloading configuration.